Making the World Safer for Aging Adults

 Walkers or canes can keep you as stable and safe as possible.
 However, choosing the right type for you is imperative.

-• Choose your gear with care.
-Don’t use a walker or cane offered from someone else unless a professional such as a physical therapist has deemed it safe.
-What happens often is that someone dies, and their cane gets offered to another person.
-It then becomes a fall risk for that person because of an improper ft.
+- Choose your gear with care.
+Don't use a walker or cane offered by someone else unless a professional such as a physical therapist has deemed it safe.
+If you borrow or purchase a second-hand cane from someone else, it can become a fall risk because of an improper fit.

 Do Fall Risk Assessments